relativitydev/relativity-trace-documentation/docs/administrator_guide/enrichment/data_transforms.md

 When using the `Communication Direction` transformation type, analysis is performed only on native documents (top-level) and then the `Trace Communication Direction` value is populated on the native documents and inherited down to all child documents (attachments, embedded objects).

-> **NOTE:** the `Trace Communication Direction` field will not be populated on documents unless it is mapped in the Ingestion Profile associated with the Data Source containing the `Communication Direction` transform.
+The `Trace Communication Direction` field will not be populated on documents unless it is mapped in the Ingestion Profile associated with the Data Source containing the `Communication Direction` transform.
+{: .info}

-> **NOTE:** use of the `Communication Direction` Data Transformation type requires that columns named To, From, CC, and BCC exist in the load file.
+Use of the `Communication Direction` Data Transformation type requires that columns named To, From, CC, and BCC exist in the load file.
 This is always true for Data Sources that ship with Relativity Trace but may not be true for certain external data sources.
+{: .info}

-> **NOTE:** use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's [Ingestion Profile](#Ingestion-Profiles).
+Use of the `Communication Direction` Data Transformation type requires that a load file column be specified as a Native File Path in the Data Source's [Ingestion Profile](#Ingestion-Profiles).
 Because of this requirement, Communication Direction is incompatible with Ingestion Profiles where Import Natives is set to no.
+{: .info}

 ### Exempt List Data Transformation